 We created an advertisement billboard where the traditional LEDs are replaced by infrared LED.
-The signal produced by the panel is invisible to the naked eye, but readable via the LCD screen of a camcorder, digital camera or mobile phone.
+The signal produced by the panel is invisible to the human eye, but readable via the LCD screen of a camcorder, digital camera or mobile phone.
 The viewer is invited to decrypt the message that the LED screen broadcasts, and to appropriate it by capturing and sharing images.
 In this way, the work manifests itself differently according to the interpretation of the machine that is used as a receiver.

 Once installed and activated , the Infrared LED Screen seems turned off.
 But when the public views the screen through a camera, the panel shows a message.
 This process calls the idea of « interface coding » and « technology opacity ».